-For the color blind people, in our example before, you would create one or more designs that you would then put to test.
+For the color-blind people in our example above, you would create one or more designs that you would then put to the test.

 Test your prototypes

 Testing your prototype is the most important phase of the design thinking methodology.
 Usability testing comes in a number of different tests depending on your needs.
 However, it has one mission: approve or reject your design based on real feedback and analytics (or to be sound more sophisticated, userlytics).

 Start testing your prototypes with Useberry

-Investing in yourself is strongly recommended if you are considering to become a decent UX designer.
+Investing in yourself is strongly recommended if you are considering becoming a decent UX designer.

 A tough decision however you have to take is what program/course to follow and if you need a certification or not.

-While this is not something we can help we leave it on you to decide what’s best!
+We leave it to you to decide what’s best!